Do you have the trait of high sensitivity? Does this sound like you?

 I first learned about the trait of high sensitivity in 2014 – and it changed my life.

 I’m a lover of mindful living, self-care and kindness; taking the radical option of rest and relaxation and meditation; appreciator of life’s simple pleasures; follower of the seasons and cycles of life; and a highly sensitive person.
 All of this is at the heart of how I teach.
-I’ve been practising yoga since 2000 and teaching since 2011.
+I’ve been practising yoga and meditation since 2000 and teaching since 2011, and since the start of 2018 I began training to become a Priestess of Brighde/Brigantia.

 Read more About Me and my journey.